How to Dehydrate Cherries: A Simple Guide for Delicious Snacks

 • Salads

-• You can combine them with chopped roasted walnuts and sliced pear over a bed of dark leafy greens, such as spinach or arugula.
+You can toss dried cherries into salads, granola, or baked goods for added flavor and texture.
+For example, combine them with chopped roasted walnuts and sliced pear over a bed of dark leafy greens, such as spinach or arugula.
 They also work great in grain salads, for example, a mixture of quinoa, fresh mint, dehydrated cherries, sliced oranges, and an orange juice vinaigrette.
 Alternatively, you can also add them to tuna or chicken salad for use in sandwiches, or bake them into wholegrain muffins.

 How to Cool the Dehydrated Cherries